-The Trend-Adjusted APH Yield Option, adjusts yields in APH databases to reflect increases in yields through time in the county.
+The Trend-Adjusted APH Yield Option adjusts yields in APH databases to reflect increases in yields through time in the county.
 Trend adjustments are made on each eligible yield within a qualifying APH database based on the county's historical yield trend, which is provided in the county actuarial documents.

-The approved APH yield is calculated using trend-adjusted yields, as well as any other applicable yields, within the APH database.
+The approved APH yield is calculated using trendadjusted yields, and any other applicable yields, within the APH database.
 It may not be available for all practices, and the factor may vary by practice.
-This option is not available under CAT or for ARPI plans of insurance.
+This option is not available with CAT or ARPI insurance plans.